Planar graphs with the maximum number of induced 6-cycles: Large planar graphs contain a vertex in few induced 6-cycles

 Note that $B$ and $Y$ are disjoint, so $|Y|\leq \frac{2n-2}{3}$.
 Hence in fact $|Y| = \frac{2n-2}{3}$.
 Applying the arguments above with $Y$ in place of $X$ we deduce that $u_1$ and $u_2$ have at least $\frac{n-4}{3}$ common neighbours.
-Since $G$ has only $n$ vertices and $X\cap N(u_1)\cap N(u_2)=\emptyset$, $u_1$ and $u_2$ must in fact have exactly $\frac{n-4}{3}$ common neighbours.
+Since $G$ has only $n$ vertices and $X\cap N(u_1)\cap N(u_2)=\emptyset$, $u_1$ and~$u_2$ must in fact have exactly $\frac{n-4}{3}$ common neighbours.
 Let $A$ be this set of common neighbours.

-Let $G'$ be the subgraph of $G$ consisting of the edges $au_1$, $au_2$, $bu_2$, $bu_3$, $cu_3$, and $cu_1$ for each $a\in A$, $b\in B$, and $c\in C$, as shown in Figure \ref{specialcase2}.
+Let $G'$ be the subgraph of $G$ consisting of the edges $au_1$, $au_2$, $bu_2$, $bu_3$, $cu_3$, and $cu_1$ for each $a\in A$, $b\in B$, and $c\in C$, as shown in Figure~\hyperref[fig:special_case2]{\ref*{fig:special_case}(\subref*{fig:special_case2})}.
 Fix a drawing of $G$, and consider the induced drawing of $G'$.
 No face in the drawing of $G'$ has more than six vertices on its boundary, so $z$ has degree at most 6 in $G$.
-By Lemma \ref{X_i lemma}, in order for $z$ to be in at least $\left(\frac{n-4}{3}\right)^2+1$ induced 6-cycles, it must have two distinct neighbours both of whose degrees in $G$ are linear in $n$.
+By Lemma~\ref{lem:Xi}, in order for $z$ to be in at least $\left(\frac{n-4}{3}\right)^2+1$ induced 6-cycles, it must have two distinct neighbours both of whose degrees in $G$ are linear in $n$.
+By considering the faces in the drawing of $G'$ again, we see that the only vertices in $G-\{z\}$ of degree greater than 6 are $u_1$, $u_2$, and $u_3$, but~$z$ is adjacent to neither $u_1$ nor $u_2$, so we have a contradiction.
+Let $G'$ be the subgraph of $G$ consisting of the edges $au_1$, $au_2$, $bu_2$, $bu_3$, $cu_3$, and $cu_1$ for each $a\in A$, $b\in B$, and $c\in C$, as shown in Figure~\hyperref[fig:special_case2]{\ref*{fig:special_case}(\subref*{fig:special_case2})}.
+Fix a drawing of $G$, and consider the induced drawing of $G'$.
+No face in the drawing of $G'$ has more than six vertices on its boundary, so $z$ has degree at most 6 in $G$.
+By Lemma~\ref{lem:Xi}, in order for $z$ to be in at least $\left(\frac{n-4}{3}\right)^2+1$ induced 6-cycles, it must have two distinct neighbours both of whose degrees in $G$ are linear in $n$.
 By considering the faces in the drawing of $G'$ again, we see that the only vertices in $G-\{z\}$ of degree greater than 6 are $u_1$, $u_2$, and $u_3$, but $z$ is adjacent to neither $u_1$ nor $u_2$, so we have a contradiction.